-- 1. To elect nine nominees to the Board of Directors for a one-year term; - To hold an advisory vote to approve named executive officer compensation; - To ratify the selection of PricewaterhouseCoopers LLP to serve as our independent registered public accounting firm; and - To transact such other business as may properly come before the meeting or any adjournment thereof.
+- 1. To elect nine nominees to the Board of Directors for a one-year term; - 2.
+To hold an advisory vote to approve named executive officer compensation; - 3.
+To ratify the selection of PricewaterhouseCoopers LLP to serve as our independent registered public accounting firm; and - 4.
+To transact such other business as may properly come before the meeting or any adjournment thereof.

 Stockholders are cordially invited to attend the Annual Meeting.
-Stockholders of record at the close of business on August 13, 2018 will be entitled to notice of and to vote at the Annual Meeting and at any adjournments or postponements thereof.
+Stockholders of record at the close of business on August 19, 2019 will be entitled to notice of and to vote at the Annual Meeting and at any adjournments or postponements thereof.

-If you are unable to attend the Annual Meeting, you will be able to listen to the meeting via the Internet.
+If you are unable to attend the Annual Meeting, you will be able to listen via the internet.
 We will broadcast the Annual Meeting as a live webcast through our website.
 Please note that you will not be able to vote or ask questions through the webcast.
-The webcast will be accessible at www.paychex.com/investors under Events and Presentations and will remain available for replay for approximately one month following the Annual Meeting.
+The webcast will be accessible at www.paychex.com/investors under Events and Presentations and will remain available for replay for approximately one month following the meeting.